 • Herbed garlic bread biscuits (pictured): substitute half of the butter with olive oil, to the sour cream and water add; 2 tsp Riviera Herbs or Sicilian oregano, 2 Tbsp minced fresh garlic, 2 tsp ground dried garlic, and a small handful of shredded parmigiano reggiano.
 After you scoop out the biscuits brush with olive oil and top with panko before baking.

-• Brown butter miso biscuits: brown the butter (place it in a bowl with a plate on top and microwave for 2 minutes, check continue cooking in 30 second intervals until it’s nutty smelling and browned, you can do this on the stovetop too but I find the microwave easier).
+• Brown butter miso biscuits: brown the butter (place it in a glass bowl with a plate on top and microwave for 2 minutes, check, then continue cooking in 30 second intervals until it’s nutty smelling and browned, you can do this on the stovetop too but I find the microwave easier).
 Add to the flour and then add to the sour cream/water: 2 tsp Lula N41, 2 tsp white miso.

 Fun to try